Interpol Search

 An Interpol Red Notice is published under the following conditions:

-1. The crime is considered serious under common law and criminal in most countries.
+- The person has committed serious crimes under common law and the case is criminal in most countries.

-4. The announcement of a person’s search is made in accordance with the law.
+- The announcement of a person’s search is made under the law.

 There is an active arrest warrant or court order for detention.
 However, the member countries apply local laws to decide whether to detain a person.